 Are you trying to get a job, but have no idea how to handle an interview?
-Job interviews can be pretty nerve-racking, especially if you haven’t had much experience.
-Get better prepared with these tips below.
+Job interviews can be pretty nerve-racking, especially if you haven’t had much experience or you find it uncomfortable being in the spotlight.
+Whether you’re interviewing face-to-face or online, you can use our tips below to make sure you’re prepared.

 This can help if: